-If an employee received a benefit or an allowance for working at a special work site that is excluded from income, this amount may affect his or her claim for the northern residency deduction.
+If an employee received a benefit or an allowance for working at a special work site that is excluded from income, this amount may affect his or her claim for a northern residency deduction.

-If the employee worked at a special work site in a place in a prescribed zone and maintained his or her principal place of residence in a place outside of a prescribed zone, you will have to identify any exempt portion of the board and lodging benefit or allowance on the employee's T4 or T4A slip.
+If the employee worked at a special work site in a place in a prescribed zone and kept his or her principal place of residence in a place outside of a prescribed zone, you will have to identify the exempt part of the board and lodging benefit or allowance on the employee's T4 or T4A slip.

-In the "Other information" area of the T4 slip, enter code 31 and the exempt portion that is related to work sites that are within 30 kilometres from the nearest urban area having a population of at least 40,000 persons.
+In the "Other information" area of the T4 slip, enter under code 31, the exempt part that is related to work sites within 30 kilometres from the nearest urban area with a population of at least 40,000 persons.
 Do not include this in box 14, "Employment income."

-If you are a third-party payer and are completing a T4A slip for the employee of another employer, enter "Special work site in a prescribed zone" and the amount of the 30 kilometre portion of the excluded benefit in the footnotes area.
+If you are a third-party payer and are completing a T4A slip for the employee of another employer, report the exempt part using code 124 "Board and lodging at special work sites," in the "Other information" area at the bottom of the T4A slip.